Mounisha919/aws/mfa.md

 | **Hardware MFA Device**       | Small token          | Shows 6-digit rotating code           | Gemalto, SurePassID key fob   |
 | **SMS MFA** *(discouraged)*   | Phone                | Receives code via SMS                 | Not recommended               |
 | **SSO / Identity Center MFA** | App/key/push         | Enforced via company login            | Duo, Okta, Authenticator push |

+**Hardware MFA Device**   -- there is small device ,we have to give serial number of that device in aws cloud .then we press a button on device we get a code
+**U2F Security Key**  -- connect that device to laptop and detect

+if all not worked googlesearch-**aws mfa support**

 ---